wso2-attic/esb-connectors/bugherd/bugherd-connector/bugherd-connector-1.0.0/README.txt

     - Microsoft WINDOWS V-7
     - Ubuntu 13.04
-    - WSO2 ESB 4.8.1
+    - WSO2 ESB 4.9.0-ALPHA

 Steps to follow in setting integration test.
- 1. Download ESB 4.8.1 from official website.
+ 1. Download WSO2 ESB 4.9.0-ALPHA from official website.
- 2. Deploy relevant patches, if applicable.

 STEPS:

  1. Follow the below mentioned steps for adding valid certificate to access bugherd API over https

 	i) Extract the certificate from browser by navigating to 'https://bugherd.com' and place the certificate file in following location.
-	   "{BUGHERD_CONNECTOR_HOME}/bugherd-connector/bugherd-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/keystores/products/"
+	   "{ESB_Connector_Home}/bugherd/bugherd-connector/bugherd-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/keystores/products/"

-	ii) Navigate to "{BUGHERD_CONNECTOR_HOME}/bugherd-connector/bugherd-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/keystores/products/" using command prompt and execute keytool -importcert -file CERT_FILE_NAME -keystore wso2carbon.jks -alias "CERT_NAME" in command line to import Bugherd certificate in to keystore.
+	ii) Navigate to "{ESB_Connector_Home}/bugherd-connector/bugherd-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/keystores/products/" using command prompt and execute keytool -importcert -file CERT_FILE_NAME -keystore wso2carbon.jks -alias "CERT_NAME" in command line to import Bugherd certificate in to keystore.
 Give "wso2carbon" as password.
 		NOTE : CERT_FILE_NAME is the file name which was extracted from bugherd, change it accordingly. (e.g. -.bugherd.com) CERT_NAME is name of the certificate. (e.g. bugherd)

-	iii) Go to new ESB 4.8.1 folder and place the downloaded certificate in "<ESB_HOME>/repository/resources/security/"
+	iii) Go to new WSO2 ESB 4.9.0-ALPHA folder and place the downloaded certificate in "<ESB_Connector_Home>/repository/resources/security/"

 	iv) Navigate to "<ESB_HOME>/repository/resources/security/" using command prompt and execute keytool -importcert -file CERT_FILE_NAME -keystore client-truststore.jks -alias "CERT_NAME" in command line to import Bugherd certificate in to keystore.
 Give "wso2carbon" as password.
 		NOTE : CERT_FILE_NAME is the file name which was extracted from bugherd, change it accordingly. (e.g. -.bugherd.com) CERT_NAME is name of the certificate. (e.g. bugherd)

- 2. Navigate to location "<ESB_HOME>/repository/conf/axis2" and add/uncomment following lines in "axis2.xml" and Message Formatters and Message Builders should be added for each of the content types of the files to be added as attachments.
+ 2. Navigate to location "<ESB_Connector_Home>/repository/conf/axis2" and add/uncomment following lines in "axis2.xml" and Message Formatters and Message Builders should be added for each of the content types of the files to be added as attachments.

 	Message Formatters :-